ronil1508/SOC-2022_QML/README.md

 <img src="https://user-images.githubusercontent.com/95964330/164959626-410d1480-5b14-4615-8e48-73e5d12a72ed.png" width=15% height=15%>

 There are many interesting quantum gates other than the controlled- NOT .However, in a sense the controlled- and single qubit gates are the prototypes for all other gates because of the following remarkable universality result: Any multiple qubit logic gate may be composed from and single qubit gates.

+### Measurements in bases other than the computational basis